zoffixznet/perl6.party/post/The-Awesome-Errors-of-Perl-6.md

 Here's a bit of a background: you can use the
 [`$^` twigil](https://docs.perl6.org/language/variables#index-entry-%24^)
-on variables to create an implicit signature, so the above sub has signature `($)`.
-To make it possible to use such variables in nested blocks, this syntax actually creates the same variable without the twigil, so `$^a` and `$a` are the same thing.
+on variables to create an implicit signature.
+To make it possible to use such variables in nested blocks, this syntax actually creates the same variable without the twigil, so `$^a` and `$a` are the same thing, and the signature of the sub above is `($a)`.

-In our code, we also have an `$a` in outer scope and supposedly we print it first, before using the `$^` twigil to create another `$a` in the same scope, but one that is the argument to the sub... complete brain-screw!
-To avoid this, just rename your variables to something that doesn't clash:
+In our code, we also have an `$a` in outer scope and supposedly we print it first, before using the `$^` twigil to create another `$a` in the same scope, but one that contains the argument to the sub... complete brain-screw!
+To avoid this, just rename your variables to something that doesn't clash.
+How about some Thai?

     my $ความสงบ = 'peace';
     sub {